aryaveer2411/yt-backend/readme.md

 # YouTube Backend API

-This is the backend API for your YouTube-like application, built with Node.js, Express, and MongoDB.
+This is the backend API for YouTube-like application, built with Node.js, Express, and MongoDB.

 ---